Diseases & Conditions : Ear, Nose, and Throat

 The throat is a ring-like muscular tube that acts as the passageway for air, food, and liquid.
 The throat also helps in forming speech.
 The throat consists of:

-Larynx--also known as the voice box, the larynx is a cylindrical grouping of cartilage, muscles, and soft tissue which contains the vocal cords.
+Larynx (also known as the voice box).
+The larynx is a cylindrical grouping of cartilage, muscles, and soft tissue that contains the vocal cords.
 The vocal cords are the upper opening into the windpipe (trachea), the passageway to the lungs.

-Tonsils and adenoids--made up of lymph tissue and are located at the back and the sides of the mouth.
+Tonsils and adenoids.
+They are made up of lymph tissue and are located at the back and the sides of the mouth.
 They protect against infection, but generally have little purpose beyond childhood.